O2-Czech-Republic/BC-ECIES-for-iOS/README.md

 ## Resources
 ##### Apple Open Source - Security Framework
 https://opensource.apple.com/source/Security/Security-58286.1.32/keychain/SecKey.h.auto.html
-See the description for `kSecKeyAlgorithmECIESEncryptionCofactorVariableIVX963SHA256AESGCM` for example.
+See the description of `kSecKeyAlgorithmECIESEncryptionCofactorVariableIVX963SHA256AESGCM` for example.
 Please note that contrary to the description provided, Apple **does not** use authentication data in GCM.